paolomalgarin/AI-Breakout/docs/README.md

 # 📌 Project Overview

-I recreated Atari’s Breakout game from scratch and applied NEAT *(NEuroevolution of Augmenting Topologies)* to evolve an AI agent capable of mastering the game.
+This repository contains a complete re-creation of Atari’s Breakout game, enhanced with an AI agent evolved via NEAT (NeuroEvolution of Augmenting Topologies).
+The project demonstrates how neuroevolution can be applied to train an agent to play (and eventually master) the game from scratch.
 > [!TIP]
 > [Installation guide](https://github.com/paolomalgarin/DigitML/blob/main/docs/README%20-%20Stuff/Documentation/INSTALLATION-OPTIONS.md)